-Media outlets in Iraqi Kurdistan are in the raise that each 5,000 residents of Kurdistan have a media outlet and one out of each 71 residents is a journalist, figures by Kurdistan Journalists’ syndicate and ministry of culture of Kurdistan Regional Government KRG.
+Media outlets in the Iraqi Kurdistan Region IKR are in the raise that each 5,000 residents of Kurdistan have a media outlet and one out of each 71 residents is a journalist, shows figures by the Kurdistan Journalists’ syndicate and ministry of culture of the Kurdistan Regional Government KRG.

-Some of the experts believe the media scene is a headache and very chaotic while others are more optimist despite their concerns that the boost in number negatively affect the credibility of media and quality of journalistic pieces.
+Some of the experts believe the media scene is a headache and very chaotic while others are more optimist despite their concerns that the boost in number negatively affects the credibility of media and the quality of journalistic pieces.

 Up to 2,000, there were few media outlets in Iraqi Kurdistan, mainly papers, magazines radio stations and TV channels, mainly funded and managed by the political parties.
 Following the pop up of social media platforms, many effective media outlets now broadcast news, data, information and entertainment via Facebook, Twitter, Instagram, Telegram, WhatsApp, Tiktok and others.